pymanga/pyMANGA/web/content/en/docs/getting_started/Installation.md

 Since the tree growth model and the coupling between the two programs are written in **Python**, a **Python compiler** is required to run the **pyMANGA** program.
 During the installation a local library with different **Python modules** is installed on your computer.
 These modules contain source code that is difficult to formulate or frequently used - so it does not need to be written in the program, but can be easily retrieved from the library.
 Because the installation differs between operating systems, please select your operating system below.

-In order to run **MANGA**, some modules for the **Python compiler** must be installed.
-Da sich die Systemvoraussetzungen zwischen den verschiedenen Betriebssystemen stark unterscheiden, wird die Installation für jedes Betriebssystem separat beschrieben.
+In order to run **MANGA**, some modules for the **Python compiler** must be installed.Since the system requirements differ greatly between the various operating systems, the installation is described separately for each one.

 <details>
 <summary>Installation of Python in Ubuntu</summary>